san-francisco-music-alliance/sfmusicalliance.org/pages/contact.md

 permalink: /contact/
 title: Get involved
 order: 5
-color: "#789EAF"
+color: '#789EAF'
 ---

-We are here for you.
-We're working to make the music industry here a little bit stronger and would love your input and/or help.
+We are here for you and would love your input and/or help.

 Ideas?
 Partnerships?
 Resources?
 Potential Ambassadors?
 Feel free to ask or suggest anything.
 We're listening.